.png)

 NIKOPOL SHELTER

-On the banks of the now empty Kakhovka reservoir (now empty following the Russians destroying the dam in 2023), this shelter is particularly vulnerable as it can be seen from the Russian lines.
+On the banks of the Kakhovka reservoir (now empty following the Russians destroying the dam in 2023), this shelter is particularly vulnerable as it can be seen from the Russian lines.
 Almost every day the area is under artillery attack and some of the poor dogs are extremely traumatised.
-Again, housing nearly 400 dogs, this old cement factory is poor equipped but wonderfully staffed by a very small, dedicated team.
+Again, housing nearly 400 dogs, this old cement factory is poorly equipped but wonderfully staffed by a very small, dedicated team.
 We need to do all we can do to support them.

 MYKOLAIV / KHERSON SHELTER